openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 #.
 NSX Manager password.

 #.
+Bypass NSX Manager certificate verification -- if enabled then HTTPS
+   connection will not be verified.
+Otherwise two options are available:

+   * setting "CA certificate file" appear below making it possible to upload CA certificate that issued NSX Manager certificate.

+   * no CA certificate provided, then NSX Manager certificate will be verified against CA certificate bundle that comes by default within OpenStack controller node operating system.

+#.
 CA certificate file -- file in PEM format that contains bundle of CA
-   certificates which will be used by Neutron during HTTPS connection to NSX Manager.
+   certificates which will be used by the plugin during NSX Manager certificate verification.
 If no file is present, then HTTPS connection will not be verified.

 #.
 Datacenter MoRef ID -- ID of Datacenter where NSX Edge nodes will be
    deployed.